 These ads are great because you’re reaching those who are actively job seeking.

 Due to a lower reach of people, the main negative is that online ads might potentially take a little longer.
-In other words, you’re probably reaching a less amount of people, so it might take a bit longer to find new hires.
+However, you're more likely to reach more ideal candidates.

 Now that you have your new technician candidates, let’s talk about what you should do first.

 You received an application.
 You love it.
 Now you want to know more.
 Start by doing a pre-screening before you schedule an in-person interview.